 Intervention would usually start with the child playing freely across the play as he or she wishes, while the therapist observes, gently placing themselves into the child’s play.
 This is important because the child must feel completely safe and less guarded to freely express his or herself.
 The therapist would slowly begin to introduce specific items or play activities that are related to the issues that the child is experiencing, as the therapy progresses.

 The play that is initiated or directed by the therapist usually aims to directly create opportunities for the child to act out their fears, anxieties, and emotions in a completely safe way.
 For example, the therapist might offer the child some action figures and ask the child, depending on his or her age and comprehension level, to act out feelings or problems they have at home.

 Play Therapy With Adults

 Play therapy is not limited to children.
 In fact, play therapists are trained to treat issues faced by teenagers and even adults.
-A lot of people, especially adults, have forgotten how to play or the ability to playfully explore life, because society expects adults to show a certain amount of maturity and responsibility.
-Play therapists are trained to worked with children, teenagers, and adults.
+A lot of people, especially adults, have forgotten how to play or the ability to playfully explore life because society expects adults to show a certain amount of maturity and responsibility.
+Play therapists are trained to work with children, teenagers, and adults.
 They can also work with the elderly to help them relearn the values in play.